 If convicted of tax evasion, you may be sentenced to five years in federal prison.
 Additionally, you may have to pay a $250,000 fine.
 Many offshore account schemes involve business transactions and fraudulent, offshore companies.
 If your business is convicted of tax evasion because of a foreign account, this fine may be elevated to $500,000.
 These penalties are severe.
 If you’re under investigation because of a foreign account, don’t wait until it’s too late – call our office today and talk to one of our lawyers.
 The sooner we hear from you, the sooner we can begin creating an effective strategy to keep your record clean.

 According to the IRS, an offshore account is any bank account in a foreign country or jurisdiction that offers American taxpayers financial secrecy.
 In short, these countries and jurisdictions attempt to attract foreign business investments by making it easier for foreign bankers to commit tax evasion.
 Because of this, the IRS is highly suspicious of offshore financial activity.
 Financial secrecy refers to a level of confidentiality.
 Offshore accounts can be managed anonymously; many times, only the top officials of the bank know who is in control of the money.

 If the IRS discovers reasonable evidence to press charges, you may face allegations of tax evasion, tax fraud or another serious crime.
 Call our office today to see how we can help you avoid a conviction.
-At Okabe & Haushalter, we want to make sure that your rights are protected during the audit process and, if you are charged, fight for your freedom when your case goes to court.
-If convicted, you may never be able to escape the stigma of a tax crime conviction.
+At Okabe & Haushalter, our white collar crime lawyers want to make sure that your rights are protected during the audit process and, if you are charged, fight for your freedom when your case goes to court.
+If convicted, you may never be able to escape the stigma of a tax-crime conviction.
 Let an attorney from the firm give you peace of mind knowing that your case is being handled by an experienced, reliable and dedicated criminal defense lawyer.